Azure/azure-sdk-for-java/sdk/spring/azure-spring-data-cosmosdb/README.md

 [![MIT License](http://img.shields.io/badge/license-MIT-green.svg) ](https://github.com/Microsoft/spring-data-cosmosdb/blob/master/LICENSE)

-# Spring Data for Azure Cosmos DB
+#Azure Spring Data client library of Azure Cosmos DB for Java

 [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) is a globally-distributed database service that allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Cassandra, Graph, and Table.